|

 miniprojectors on the market are DLPs.
 Most LCD projectors are five

+pounds and up.
 Another DLP advantage is that it can produce higher contrast video

 with deeper black levels than you normally get on an LCD projector.
 DLP